-Our containers can also be sold with a high-security padlock - or you can add one yourself if you prefer.
+Our containers can also be supplied with a high-security padlock - or you can add one yourself if you prefer.
 Depending on how you plan on using your container we can also optionally provide custom painting and many other extras - please specify your requirements when ordering!

-We always have extensive stocks of new 'one trip' units throughout the UK; ready for immediate delivery.
+We always have extensive stocks of new units throughout the UK; available for immediate delivery.
 Please fill in our enquiry form below for a personalised quotation.

-If you are looking for a bespoke container conversion, or simply want a small modification to a standard unit - we can build/customise a standard unit to your specification, we often get asked to install side doors and windows into containers so they can be used as cabins or workshops. - check out our Conversions Page to see what we have done before.
+If you are looking for a bespoke container conversion, or simply want a small modification to a standard 20 ft container for sale - we can build/customise a standard unit to your specification, we often get asked to install side doors and windows into containers so they can be used as cabins or workshops. - check out our Conversions Page to see what we have done before.